hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 LANG=C xpdf
 ```

+## Using a generic kernel on UEFI systems

-When following the beginners guide steps to install the generic kernel, you need to copy the `initrd` and `vmlinuz` from that kernel to `/boot/efi/EFI/Slackware`, e.g.,
+There are some additional steps to load the new generic kernel on UEFI systems using `elilo`.
+Copy the `initrd` and `vmlinuz` from that kernel to `/boot/efi/EFI/Slackware`, e.g.,

 ```
 cp /boot/vmlinuz-generic-3.10.17 /boot/efi/EFI/Slackware/